datahub-project/datahub/metadata-ingestion/source_docs/azure-ad.md

 - Groups
 - Group Membership

-from your Azure instance.
+from your Azure AD instance.

 ### Extracting DataHub Users

 #### Usernames

 Usernames serve as unique identifiers for users on DataHub.
-This connector extracts usernames using the "mail" field of an [Azure User Response](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http#response-1).
+This connector extracts usernames using the "mail" field of an [Azure AD User Response](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http#response-1).
 By default, the 'mail' attribute, which contains an email, is parsed to extract the text before the "@" and map that to the DataHub username.

 If this is not how you wish to map to DataHub usernames, you can provide a custom mapping using the configurations options detailed below.
-Namely, `azure_response_to_username_attr` and `azure_response_to_username_regex`.
+Namely, `azure_ad_response_to_username_attr` and `azure_ad_response_to_username_regex`.

 #### Responses